seb-in/seb-in/README.md

 - 🔭 I’m currently working on Data Analytics, Machine Learning and DNN projects.
 - 👯 I am looking for someone to collaborate on frontend web/app development.
-- 🤔 I could use some help with App deployment.
+- 🤔 App deployment is an area where I could use some help.
 - 💬 Feel free to ask me about my work and open for contributions if not suggestions.
 - 📫 Reach me on my email: ten.in.seb@gmail.com
 - ⚡ Fun fact: Not a Geek!